-6T Operational Plan Technical Advisory Group, including representatives from government and stakeholder groups as well as technical experts and advisors.
-Under the present Operational Plan, adopted in December 2017, MPI sets a fishing-related mortality limit (FRML) for sea lions in the Auckland Islands squid trawl fishery (SQU 6T) based on estimation of a Population Sustainability Threshold (PST) using a Bayesian population dynamic model (Roberts & Doonan 2016).
+From 2017, advice to manage sea lion interactions in this fishery has been developed in consultation with the Squid 6T Operational Plan Technical Advisory Group (SqOPTAG), including representatives from government and stakeholder groups as well as technical experts and advisors.
+Under the Operational Plan adopted in December 2017, Fisheries New Zealand set an FRML (Table 4) for sea lions in the Auckland Islands squid trawl fishery (SQU 6T) based on estimation of a Population Sustainability Threshold (PST) using a Bayesian population dynamic model (Roberts & Doonan 2016).
 The PST represents the maximum number of anthropogenic mortalities that the population can sustain while still achieving a defined population objective.
-For the Auckland Islands sea lion population, the choice of population objective underlying the current PST is as follows: 'Fisheries mortalities will be limited to ensure that the impacted population is no more than 5% lower than it would otherwise be in the absence of fishing mortality, with 90% confidence, over five years'.
+For the Auckland Islands sea lion population, the choice of population objective underlying the current PST is as follows: "Fisheries mortalities will be limited to ensure that the impacted population is no more than 5% lower than it would otherwise be in the absence of fishing mortality, with 90% confidence, over five years".